Search results for

 Have it all on a low budget.

-Rather than shelling out for the newer Pro model, we recommend fans purchase the original Anker Soundcore Space One ($99.99 at Amazon.)
+Rather than shelling out for the newer Pro model, we recommend fans purchase the original Anker Soundcore Space One ($99.99 at Amazon).
 These share many of the same features as the Pro version but cost significantly less.
 For example, the headphones deliver excellent passive isolation and noise canceling.
-The Soundcore app also allows you to select the strength of ANC and a host of handy features.
+The Soundcore app also allows you to control ANC strength and a host of handy features.
 These include firmware updates, control customization, wind noise reduction, and an eight-band custom EQ.
 The last is vital for taming the headphones’ over-accentuated bass and treble.
-The headphones connect with Bluetooth 5.3 over the SBC, AAC, and LDAC codecs, and you can switch between two devices with Bluetooth multipoint.
+The cans connect with Bluetooth 5.3 over the SBC, AAC, and LDAC codecs, and you can switch between two devices with Bluetooth multipoint.
 Battery life yields over 42 hours of ANC-enabled listening time, and fast-charging the cans delivers four hours of playback from a five-minute boost.

-Noise canceling enthusiasts should grab the Monoprice BT-600ANC ($84.99 at Amazon.)
-These headphones rival the best noise canceling headphones that cost significantly more, attenuating most ambient noises by 20-30dB.
-Decent clamping force also creates a tight seal, providing good isolation that effectively quells higher frequencies.
+ANC enthusiasts should grab the Monoprice BT-600ANC ($84.99 at Amazon).
+These headphones rival more expensive ANC headphones, attenuating most ambient noises by 20-30dB.
+The clamping force creates a tight seal, providing good isolation that effectively quells higher frequencies.
 Battery life lasts over 36 hours, although there is no quick charge for topping up on the fly.
-However, you can connect the headphones with wires and listen the old-fashioned way when the battery runs flat.
-The headphones run Bluetooth 5.0 and support the SBC, AAC, and aptX HD codecs, with the last profiting 576kbps, 48kHz/24-bit LPCM audio sampling.
-Unfortunately, the Monoprice BT-600ANC show their price regarding sound quality.
-Here, the headphones have an uneven frequency response with undulating highs and over-emphasized bass.
+Nevertheless, you can listen over wires when the battery runs out.
+The headphones connect with Bluetooth 5.0 via the SBC, AAC, and aptX HD codecs.
+The last provides 576kbps, 48kHz/24-bit LPCM audio sampling.
+Just be mindful that the Monoprice BT-600ANC show their price regarding sound quality.
+The headphones have undulating highs and over-emphasized bass.
 There is also no companion app, meaning you can only correct the sound profile with a third-party EQ.

 Anker Soundcore Life Q50 FAQs